-We are smack in the holiday season, a time of joy, gratitude, giving, and love.
-It’s also the most stressful time of year during normal times – the current pandemic and all that it brings has most likely increased stress levels exponentially!
+We are smack into the holiday season, a time of joy, gratitude, giving, and love.
+It’s also the most stressful time of year and all that it brings has most likely increased stress levels exponentially!
 Are you feeling it, I know I am!

-At mid-life or due to Covid, you may now also have the added stress of being a caregiver, as I did taking care of my aging parents while also managing teens and young adults still at home.
+At mid-life you may now also have the added stress of being a caregiver, as I did taking care of my aging parents while also managing teens and young adults still at home.

 On top of all of this, if you have your own business, this time of year also means making sure you meet your sales and financial goals before the end of the quarter plus taking care of any staff or inventory.